otrosien/zuul-demo/README.md

 Timeouts can be applied on two levels.

-(1) General Hystrix timeout (applied for the whole transaction) Beware that you should not set this to less than the ribbon read timeout or connect timeout.
+(1) General Hystrix timeout applied for the whole transaction.
+This would be your guaranteed response time.
+Beware that it does not make much sense to set this to less than the ribbon read timeout.

 Defaults:
 * 1000 ms